 The Energy Rating Label shows the energy efficiency and energy consumption of rated products allowing comparison of running costs over the life of the product.

-Energy efficiency is shown with a star rating of between 1 and 10 which can be compared to others of the same type and size.
+Energy efficiency is shown with a star rating of between 1 and 6 or 1 and 10, depending on the appliance, which can be compared to others of the same type and size.
 Energy consumption, in kilowatt hours (KWh), shows the estimated annual electricity usage of the product.

 The star rating of an appliance is determined by its energy consumption and size, using the relevant Australian Standards for measuring energy consumption and minimum energy performance criteria.
 Appliances must meet these criteria before they can receive an Energy Rating Label.